MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs.md

 42,000,000 tokens that will be released over 16 years.

 **Can I know more about tokenomics?**
-Emissions curve starts at 14,400 MOR per day and decreases by 2.468994701 MOR each day until the reward reaches 0 on day 5,833 (~16 years)
+Emissions curve starts at 14,400 MOR per day and decreases by 2.468994701 MOR each day until the reward reaches 0 on day 5,833 (~16 years):
-- 3,456 MOR per day for Capital Providers
+- 3,456 MOR per day for Capital Providers;
-- 3,456 MOR per day for Code Providers
+- 3,456 MOR per day for Code Providers;
-- 3,456 MOR per day for Compute Providers
+- 3,456 MOR per day for Compute Providers;
-- 3,456 MOR per day for Community Providers
+- 3,456 MOR per day for Community Providers;
-- 576 MOR per day for Protection Fund
+- 576 MOR per day for Protection Fund.

 **How to buy MOR?**
 You can buy MOR on the Uniswap exchange on the Arbitrum chain after May 8th.

 **In which trading pair will liquidity be deployed?**
-It’s wETH/MOR
+It’s wETH/MOR.

 **When will Morpheus be listed on centralized exchanges, like Binance?**
 It’s best to ask the exchange representatives directly as they make the listing decisions.